An online library of English translations of key selected writings on contemporary art in Japan

 Branding, positioning, marketing & identity initiatives for Vermont College of Fine Arts

-A new 400-page book of design theory edited by Ian Lynam.
+A 400-page book of design theory edited by Ian Lynam.

 An 88-page booklet that examines thorny aspects of design, designers, and design history.